-- 7. Most strike ballots follow the same trajectory: - an initial period of high-volume voting often by our most enthusiastic members - a middle period of smaller turnout 'spikes' when those who need reminding to vote or who have been undecided return their ballots; and - a final period of high volume 'last minute' voting from people who have left it late - 8.
-Thinking about your Department or immediate workplace you can probably identify people who support the campaign and who are likely to fall into all three of these categories!
+7. Most strike ballots follow the same trajectory:

+- an initial period of high-volume voting often by our most enthusiastic members - a middle period of smaller turnout 'spikes' when those who need reminding to vote or who have been undecided return their ballots; and - a final period of high volume 'last minute' voting from people who have left it late

+8. Thinking about your Department or immediate workplace you can probably identify people who support the campaign and who are likely to fall into all three of these categories!
 The key to the ballot campaign is to make sure we are focused on maximising the vote from each of the three groups.

-- 9. So, for your campaign plan, cut the ballot roughly intro three periods of two weeks each and give each period a broad theme as above. - EARLY ON you are looking to focus on the fact that the ballot has opened; to remind people of what the campaign is about; tell them to look out for the ballot in the post; and encourage them to post it back quickly. - IN THE MIDDLE as well as continuing to remind members to vote you want to be dealing with any common worries or concerns that people have and helping members get replacement papers etc. - TOWARDS THE END you want to be 100% focused on reminding members to vote before it is too late.
+9. So, for your campaign plan, cut the ballot roughly intro three periods of two weeks each and give each period a broad theme as above.

+- EARLY ON you are looking to focus on the fact that the ballot has opened; to remind people of what the campaign is about; tell them to look out for the ballot in the post; and encourage them to post it back quickly.

+- IN THE MIDDLE as well as continuing to remind members to vote you want to be dealing with any common worries or concerns that people have and helping members get replacement papers etc.

+- TOWARDS THE END you want to be 100% focused on reminding members to vote before it is too late.
 In this final period, it is important to focus on turnout - 'we need your vote to get over the line'.

 10. If you don't know where to start or are feeling overwhelmed with the task ahead, head first to where you are likely to find the largest concentrations of members/voters.
-If you are looking for a campaign plan to adapt, borrow mine which would look something like this:
+If you are looking for a campaign plan to adapt, you can use this sample template:

-1 (9-15 Jan) 2 (16-22 Jan) 3 (23-29 Jan) 4 (30 - 5 Feb) 5 (6-12 Feb) 6 (13-19 Feb) Local message 1: Local message 2: Local message 3: Local message 4: Local message 5: Local message 6: - Look out for your ballot, we need 50% to strike - We've voted, have you?
-Help us win by sharing that you've voted. - Every vote counts, return yours today - Do you need a replacement ballot paper? - Two weeks to go, if you've voted, persuade others to do the same. - Last safe day to pos your ballot is 16.2.
-Other: Other: - Remind nonmembers Other: - Use Whatsapp etc to ask Other: - Hold ballot Q and A Other: that 12.2. is last day to - Ask Reps to focus Reps and Activists to: - Continue Rep meeting - ask who has/ -Ask Reps to follow up on join and vote 100% on the last sa Contact departments report back hasn't voted and why their department, focus day of posting and report back on % and address concerns. on replacement ballots Other: who have voted - Ask LNC Chair to and report back on - Ask Reps to Also: message all JDs to ask Also: % voted communicate the two -121s Also: them to vote yes -121s weeks to go message - Ward walks -121s - Ward walks Also: - Meetings - Ward walks Also: - Meetings -121s Also: - Social media - Meetings -121s - Social media - Ward walks -121s - Social media - Ward walks - Meetings - Ward walks - Meetings - Social media - Meetings - Social media - Social media i nroughout the ballot encourage members to post online and to whatsapp groups when they have voted - preferably a picture of them voting
+WEEKS OF THE BALLOT Pre-Ballot 1 (29 March-5 April) 2 (6-13 April) 3 (14-21 April) 4 (22-29 April) 5 (30 April - 5 May) Local message 1: - Check and update your details.
+Place of work and postal address are essential Local message 1: - Look out for your ballot, we need 50% to give a mandate to strike Local message 2: - We've voted, have you?
+Help us win by sharing that you've voted.
+Local message 3: - Every vote counts, return yours today - Do you need a replacement ballot paper?
+Local message 4: - Two weeks to go, if you've voted, remind others to do the same. - Remind members that 1st May is last day to vote Local message 5: - Last week of voti - Remind member that 1st May is las to safely post t paper Other: - Use Whatsapp etc to ask Reps and Activists.
+Email changes to doctorspay@bma.org.uk Other: - Use Whatsapp etc to ask Reps and Activists to: Contact departments and report back to staff on % who have voted Other: - Continue Rep report back - Ask LNC & JDS Chairs to message all JDs to ask them to vote yes Other: - Hold ballot Q and A meeting - ask who has/hasn't voted and why and address concerns.
+Other: -Ask Reps to follow up on their department, focus on replacement ballots and report back on % voted Other: - Ask Reps to communicate the weeks to go messa Also: - 121s - Ward walks - Meetings - Social media Also: - 121s - Ward walks - Meetings - Social media Also: - 121s - Ward walks - Meetings - Social media Also: - 121s - Ward walks - Meetings - Social media Also: - 121s - Ward walks - Meetings - Social media Also: - 121s - Ward walks - Meetings - Social media